jeffdruid/weather-now/README.md

 - Animation not in full screen after page is refreshed.

-- Cors Access was blocked bypass this by using - Cors-Anywhere proxy
+- Cors Access was blocked bypass this by using - Cors-Anywhere proxy.

+- Update current time in the footer to display location's current time instead of user's current time.

 ## UI Improvements